Science

 Intent - What we want for our developing scientists?

-• Science will be taught weekly, with a focus on a specific unit typically, each half term.
+• Science is taught weekly, with a focus on a specific unit each half term, sequenced to build on prior learning and make meaningful connections across topics and subjects.

 Throughout each unit, children get the opportunity to develop their skills in one of the following areas: